jarrodmillman/pose-stats/description.md

 ###

 The `YAGLM` open-source Python package was developed to make the framework of modern GLM methodology (various loss function, regularizer, solvers) available and easily accessible to data analysts \cite{carmichael2021yaglm}.
-Beyond the basic lasso/ridge, the package supports structured penalties such as the nuclear norm as well as the group, exclusive, fused, and generalized lasso and non-convex but linearizable penalties. `YAGLM` comes with a variety of tuning parameter selection methods including: cross-validation, information criteria that have favorable model selection properties, and degrees of freedom estimators.
+Beyond the basic lasso/ridge, the package supports structured penalties such as the nuclear norm as well as the group, exclusive, fused, and generalized lasso and non-convex penalties.
+`YAGLM` comes with a variety of tuning parameter selection methods including: cross-validation, information criteria that have favorable model selection properties, and degrees of freedom estimators.

 Standard statistical software design patterns had to be rethought in order to handle the breadth of the GLM framework.
-For example, scikit-learn’s API and estimator object backend \cite{sklearn_api} have become a frequently used template for developing statistical and machine learning software [TODO: perhaps some citations e.g. celer].
+For example, scikit-learn’s API and estimator object backend \cite{sklearn_api} have become a frequently used template for developing statistical and machine learning software \cite{pmlr-v80-massias18a}.
 Initial attempts at extending scikit-learn quickly revealed different backend and frontend API design choices will need to be made.
-Some of these design choices (e.g., configuration objects to specify models or a separate solver object class for the optimization algorithm) will be useful for other statistical software packages.
+Some of these design choices (e.g., configuration objects to specify models or a separate solver object class for the optimization algorithm) will be impactful for other statistical software packages.

 The initial development of `YAGLM` was done in short bursts by a few core developers.
 It is currently available on GitHub and has a few